mapilary/mapilary-integration-starter/docs/en/02_Users_administration.md

 * changing the user profiles (PATCH - updateProfile)
 * changing the passwords (PATCH - changePassword)

 Each user must have assigned one of the roles.
 The role defines user's access level and specific permissions for the data manipulation.
-The user logs in to the system via a username & password OR e-mail address & password.
+The user logs in to the system via username & password OR e-mail address & password.

 User Roles: